DerekChiangTW/CS690V-Visual-Analytics/Midterm/midterm.md

 ### Clustering

 Each tweet is represented using a word-count vectors.Basically, two cluster algorithms KMeans and Birch are employed.
-To visualize the high-dimensional vectors, t-sne is used to reduce the dimentionality to 2d so that they can be easily plotted. run the following command to generate the graph(may take a while)
+To visualize the high-dimensional vectors, t-sne is used to reduce the dimentionality to 2d so that they can be easily plotted.

+Run the following command to generate the graph(may take a while)

 	bokeh serve --show cluster.py